 - Program Contact

-Chair of the Department of Mathematical and Digital Sciences, Professor of Mathematical and Digital Sciences
+Chair and Professor of the Department of Mathematics, Computer Science, and Digital Forensics

 The importance of mathematics can be seen in hidden ways, and in everyday usage, all around us: computers, airplanes, body scanners, software, coding, and much more.
 Have you ever heard about the Golden Ratio?
 In mathematics, two quantities are in the golden ratio if their ratio is the same as the ratio of their sum to the larger of the two quantities.

 Well, once mathematicians discovered the Golden Ratio, we have been able to use it to our advantage: architects use it to design buildings, scientists apply it to nature’s recurring spiral arrangement, and even artists use the proportions in their artistic designs.
 A mathematics student will learn all about this and much more if he or she chooses to pursue this field of study.
 Here are five more reasons to study mathematics.

 The curriculum and instructional strategies are designed to encourage and promote critical thinking and problem-solving skills, and the articulation of mathematical ideas.
 Students can also pursue minors in mathematics and statistics.

 We say a Bloom degree opens doors because our grads are prepared to walk in, get to work, and make a difference on day one.

 Graduates from an ABET-accredited program are capable of leading the way in innovation, emerging technologies, and in anticipating the welfare and safety needs of the public.